microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/usingpipeline.md

 4. In the ```Deploy branch``` field, specify the branch in your Git repository that you want to automatically deploy (defaults to master).
 5. The ```Auto-build``` switch enables or disables the Jenkins build.
 When switched off, Jenkins ignores any triggers from web hooks and does not have a ```Build Now``` option.

 The Jenkins pipeline that is created can be accessed by clicking ```Open pipeline```.
-Log in by using the credentials specified when the Microclimate Helm chart was installed (admin/admin by default).
+Log in by using the credentials specified when the Microclimate Helm chart was installed (admin/admin by default), or by using the IBM Cloud Private credential when Microclimate is installed in IBM Cloud Private.

 ## Configuring the pipeline